mirusresearch/node-addlep8/README.md

 Sets all outlets to ```state```(1,0)

 #### Setting up your PDU
-- First, connect both your computer and the P8 in a 192.168.1 network.
-Use your browser to navigate to http://192.168.1.210/, which is the P8’s web interface.
+- First, connect both your computer and the P8 in a `192.168.1.XXX` network.
+Use your browser to navigate to `http://192.168.1.210/`, which is the P8’s web interface.
 Depending on how long ago you plugged in the P8, it may take about 3 minutes before the web interface is available.
-- Enter the Network Setup page, where you should be able to edit the “Static IP”.
-Do not hit submit unless you are done changing settings, as you will be disconnected.
-The new IP address must have the same subnet as the RPI.
+- Enter the `Network Setup` page, where you should be able to edit the `Static IP`.
+    - Do not hit submit unless you are done changing settings, as you will be disconnected.
+    - The new IP address must have the same subnet as the machine running this module.
-- After hitting submit, unplug the P8 from the current network and into the network containing the RPI.
-If you had to unplug the power to do so, remember that it will take a minute or two before the P8 is up and running again.
+- After hitting submit, unplug the P8 from the current network and plug it into the network you normally will connect to it over.
+    - If you had to unplug the power to do so, remember that it will take a minute or two before the P8 is up and running again.
 - You should be able to navigate to the new IP address and access the web interface again.
-While you are changing settings, make sure to leave ‘Enable Telnet’, in System Control, turned on, as the RPI will not be able to access it otherwise.
+    - While you are changing settings, make sure to leave `Enable Telnet`, in `System Control`, **turned on**, as this module can't access it otherwise.

 **If you mess up any of these steps, don’t worry!** There is a tiny reset button that may or may not set you back to the first step!
 I haven’t tried it, but it should be perfectly safe…